The Cotswolds is one of the UK’s official ‘Areas of Outstanding Natural Beauty’ and visitors and tourists come from...

 We’ve created this list of our 27 favourite shops (yes, we have that many favourites) for you to check out on your way around the Cotswolds.

-The latest incarnation of a business which goes back 200 years, Jesse’ Farm Shop is a one-stop shop for quality local produce.
+The latest incarnation of a business which goes back 200 years, Jesse’ Farm Shop, found in Cirencester, is a one-stop shop for quality local produce.
 You won’t be anything other than impressed at the sheer variety on offer here once you set foot inside.
 There’s a traditional butchery, a well-stocked deli counter, plenty of fresh fruit and veg as well as artisan bread, preserves and pickles.
 An added bonus is the on-site coffee house producing delicious food – all the ingredients can be bought in store if you’re feeling inspired.

 Set in an elegant 18th century town house in the heart of Tetbury, Brownrigg@Home is an absolute treasure trove when it comes to antiques.
 Packed full of European furniture, furnishings and other decorative items, you’ll find inspiration without effort in the fascinating mix of old with new.
 The range is kept fresh as there are new pieces arriving every week – always a unique experience!